stephnna/my_image_classifier/README.md

 Special thanks to:

 The PyTorch community for their amazing library.
-Kaggle for datasets and inspiration.
+Amazon for datasets and inspiration.
 🏵️ Happy Coding & Flower Classifying! 🏵️